sidg1215/DesignPatterns/Behavioral Design Patterns/Command Design Pattern/README.md

-# Command Pattern
+# Command design pattern
-## What is the Command Design Pattern?
+## What is the Command design pattern?
 The Command design pattern is a behavioral design pattern that creates behavior of an Object(s) by delegating it to a separate class.

 ## Why would we want to use it?